 - atrium one (100 Bayard Street)

 - 104 Bayard Street

 New Brunswick’s tallest and most recognizable office building is Johnson & Johnson’s worldwide headquarters.
 The company built the complex in the area bounded by the Northeast Corridor rail viaduct, Johnson Drive, Albany Street, and George Street.
 Their prior headquarters building remains in use on the other side of Johnson Drive

 The design for the site was made by the company of renowned architect I.M.
 Pei and includes a large portion of open grassy space, in addition to a sleek 14-story tower, which is connected to an expansive low-rise office complex.
 In addition, the campus includes a parking deck and daycare facility on the opposite side of the railroad tracks.

-The Civic Square Building at 25 Kirkpatrick Street is home to the New Brunswick Police Department, as well as the Municipal Court, and several other county and city offices is located adjacent to City Hall.
-Because an adjacent historic post office is still a part of the Civic Square development, its construction necessitated the cooperation of municipal, county, state, and federal government.
+The Civic Square Building at 25 Kirkpatrick Street is home to the Middlesex County Prosecutor’s Office, the New Brunswick Police Department, New Brunswick Municipal Court, and several other city offices.
+It is located adjacent to City Hall and the historic post office.

 Parks and Recreational Facilities

-The following facilties are operated by the City of New Brunswick's Division of Parks and Shade Trees:
+The following facilities are operated by the City of New Brunswick’s Division of Parks and Shade Trees: